Complementary and Alternative Therapies for Skin Health

 Key takeaways

-• Complementary therapies work alongside your prescribed treatments — they’re not a replacement, but they can meaningfully support your skin’s healing when used as part of a broader care plan
+• Complementary therapies work alongside your prescribed treatments.
+They are not a replacement, but they can support your skin's healing as part of a broader care plan.

-• Stress management through practices like mindfulness, meditation, or cognitive behavioral therapy can make a difference — stress is one of the most common triggers for eczema and psoriasis flares
+• Stress management through practices like mindfulness, meditation, or cognitive behavioral therapy (CBT) can make a difference.
+Stress is one of the most common triggers for eczema and psoriasis flares.

-• Always let your care team know about any supplements or alternative therapies you’re exploring — some can interact with medications or affect how your treatments work
+• Always let your care team know about any supplements or alternative therapies you are exploring.
+Some can interact with medications or affect how your treatments work.

 Managing eczema or psoriasis often goes beyond prescription medications alone.
-Complementary therapies are approaches used alongside your standard medical treatment to support whole-person care — addressing stress, nutrition, and lifestyle factors that can influence how your skin behaves.
+Complementary therapies are approaches used alongside your standard medical treatment to support whole-person care.
+They address stress, nutrition, and lifestyle factors that influence how your skin behaves.

-These aren’t replacements for your prescribed care.
-They’re additions to it — and when used thoughtfully, they can help reduce flares, improve comfort, and support your overall wellbeing.
+These are not replacements for your prescribed care.
+They are additions to it.
+When used thoughtfully, they can help reduce flares, improve comfort, and support your overall wellbeing.

 Supplements That May Help